An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Related Work

-\paragraph{Transfer learning} from generic pre-trained models has enabled significant recent progress in ML \citep{Zhuang2021Survey}.
-This trend started in the CV field with the ImageNet dataset \citep{deng2009imagenet}.
-Transfer learning in NLP has witnessed its own ``ImageNet revolution'' where large models pre-trained on self-supervised tasks have shown impressive results across many language tasks \citep{peters2018deep, howard2018universal, radford2018improving, devlin2019bert, raffel2019exploring, liu2019roberta}.
+\textbf{Transfer learning} from generic pre-trained models has sparked significant advancements in machine learning \citep{Zhuang2021Survey}.
+Initially emerging in CV with the introduction of the ImageNet data set \citep{deng2009imagenet}, the practice of transfer learning has also undergone its own ``ImageNet revolution'' in NLP.
+Notably, large models pre-trained on self-supervised tasks have exhibited remarkable performance across various language-related tasks \citep{peters2018deep, howard2018universal, radford2018improving, devlin2019bert, liu2019roberta, raffel2019exploring}.
+The NIPS-95 workshop on ``Learning to Learn'' \citep{pan2009survey} initially motivated transfer learning as a means to facilitate lifelong learning.
+Our work revisits it in light of recent progress in transfer learning.

-\paragraph{Lifelong learning} approaches focus on the idea of mitigating the catastrophic forgetting phenomenon and can be categorized into three groups: (1) \textit{Regularization-based} approaches that augment the loss function with extra penalty terms preventing important parameters learned on previous tasks from significantly deviating while training on the new task \citep{kirkpatrick2017overcoming, zenke2017continual}; (2) \textit{memory-based} approaches that augment the model with episodic memory for sparse experience replay of previous task examples \citep{lopez2017gradient, chaudhry2018efficient, wang2020efficient} (3) \textit{network expansion-based} approaches that dynamically expand the network based upon new tasks \citep{rusu2016progressive, aljundi2017expert, sodhani2020toward}.
-We analyze regularization-based and memory-based approaches in this work.
+\textbf{Lifelong learning} approaches focus on the idea of mitigating the forgetting phenomenon and can be grouped into four categories: (1) \textit{regularization-based} approaches either augment the loss function with extra penalty terms preventing important parameters learned on previous tasks from significantly deviating while training on the new task \citep{kirkpatrick2017overcoming, zenke2017continual, chaudhry2018riemannian, aljundi2018memory} and/ or enforce distillation-based penalty \citep{li2017learning, dhar2019learning}; (2) \textit{memory-based} approaches that augment the model with episodic memory for sparse experience replay of previous task examples, either during training \citep{lopez2017gradient, chaudhry2018efficient, chaudhry2019tiny, guo2020improved} and/ or during inference \citep{rebuffi2017icarl, de2019episodic, wang2020efficient}; some approaches learn generative model to simulate replay buffers \citep{shin2017continual, sun2020lamal}; (3) \textit{optimization-based} approaches that either maintain a space of gradient directions for previous tasks and projects the gradients of a new task in a direction orthogonal to that space, ensuring less disruption of older tasks \citep{farajtabar2020orthogonal} or modify training regimes by specific hyperparameter configurations yielding wider minima and reducing the forgetting \citep{mirzadeh2020understanding}; and (4) \textit{architecture-based} approaches that dynamically expand the network based upon new tasks \citep{rusu2016progressive, aljundi2017expert, yoon2018lifelong, sodhani2020toward}, or iteratively learn mask \citep{mallya2018piggyback, serra2018overcoming} or prunes networks \citep{mallya2018packnet} for new tasks.
+By formulation, these approaches do not undergo forgetting and hence we consider regularization and episodic memory-based approaches for our analysis.